januszkowal/cronexp/readme.md

 # Prerequisites

-Building application requires:
+Application requirements:

-- Java 17+ compiler on classpath
+- Installed Java 17+ compiler on classpath

+# Cloning application
+<pre>git clone git@github.com:januszkowal/cronexp.git</pre>

 # Building

-Having downloaded application repository it can be build using one of the following commands:
+Having downloaded application repository it can be built and distributed using one of the following commands:

 1. Create tar+zip